Skip to Content

 For the £279.99 price tag, you're also getting a good-looking AMOLED screen, solid fitness tracking, breadcrumb navigation and a huge suite of wellness tools – all wrapped up in a lightweight, wrist-friendly package.
 When it comes to those wellness tools, you get wrist-based heart rate, Body Battery, all-day stress, relaxation and movement reminders, meditation, breathwork, sleep coach and even nap detection.

-The latest version introduces new running metrics, too, including cadence, stride length, ground contact time and running power analytics.
+Plenty of health tracking features cadence, stride length, ground contact time and running power analytics.
 However, there's no multi-band GPS or a barometric altimeter, which determines changes in elevation, limiting the watch’s use for hiking and trail running pursuits.
 Battery life is also a little shorter than billed, with our tests finding you can get around a week on a full charge, with 14 hours GPS.

 Still, this is decent compared with the likes of the Apple Watch SE.
 And for everyday runners, gym goers and those who want a Garmin that can do a bit of everything – and look good doing it – the Vivoactive 6 is a strong, versatile pick that offers great bang for your buck.

-Battery life (smartwatch mode) Best value smartwatch
+Battery life (smartwatch mode) Up to 11 days

 Battery life (GPS) 17-21 hours